 Applicants who submit all materials according to the posted instructions and by the posted deadlines and whose materials indicate potential for success in their chosen program will complete a required interview by phone or in person.

-Select Applied Economics/ACED, Political Science/ACD, or Sociology/ACED to indicate the appropriate Master’s degree program sequence.
-You may not apply to more than one program at a time.
+You may NOT apply to more than one program at a time.

 Required attachments include: